SE::Bing::Position - Website position checker for Bing

 $query {subs:Keywords}

-This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries (domains)] x [number of queries in the Keywords file] = [ total number of queries] as a result of the macro's operation.
+This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro's operation.

-Simultaneous check of multiple domains (bulk check)
+Simultaneous check of several domains (bulk check)

 Links + anchors + snippets with position output